shekelyan/weightedjoinsampling/readme.txt

 In the folder "data/tpch/10X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl,  supplier.tbl, etc
 In the folder "data/tpch/100X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl,  supplier.tbl, etc
 In the folder "data/twitter": 1_50x.txt, 2_50x.txt, celebrities_profiles.txt

-3.)
-COMPILE THE CODE

-Create a sub-folder "bin" (where the "Makefile"-file is located) Execute "make joinsampling" from the main directory (where the "Makefile"-file is located)

 4.)
 EXECUTE THE CODE